Last updated on 2024-01-31

 Money Lobang's National Average Fixed Deposit Rates is derived from a monthly national survey of fixed deposit rates at the largest consumer banks and finance companies in Singapore.
 The survey is conducted by collecting data for the highest fixed deposit rates for up to $75,000 deposits from each bank or finance company with 3 to 18 months tenure.
 The average rate collected from the data is presented to depositors as National Average Fixed Deposit Rates to compare their potential returns from various fixed deposits at any bank or finance companies.
-The current Money Lobang's National Average Fixed Deposit Rates for January 2021 is 0.47% p.a.
+The current Money Lobang's National Average Fixed Deposit Rates for February 2024 is 3.00% p.a.
 Refer to Singapore Fixed Deposits Promotional Rates for the current most up-to-date fixed deposit rates for each individual bank or finance company.

 Money Lobang's National Average Fixed Deposit Rates uses data that include both fixed deposit board rates and fixed deposit promotional rates from 3 to 18 months tenure and is a more accurate portrayal of average fixed deposit rates as compared to Monetary Authority of Singapore (MAS) average fixed deposit rates.
 This is because MAS only include data for 3 or 6 or 12 months fixed deposit rates which usually will not coincide with the tenure for the fixed deposit promotional rates at any point of time.
 Hence, MAS average fixed deposit rates tend to be lower than Money Lobang's National Average Fixed Deposit Rates which is able to reflect fixed deposit promotional rates better.
-For example, MAS monthly average fixed deposit rates (12 months) for 2019 is 0.55% p.a. but Money Lobang's National Average Fixed Deposit Rates (3 to 18 months) for 2019 is much higher at 1.52% p.a.
+For example, MAS monthly average fixed deposit rates (12 months) for 2021 is 0.24% p.a. but Money Lobang's National Average Fixed Deposit Rates (3 to 18 months) for 2021 is much higher at 0.48% p.a.

 Singapore Deposit Insurance Corporation (linked to the Singapore government) insures all deposits in any individual bank or finance company operating in Singapore for a sum of up to $75,000 and hence $75,000 is the risk-free sum for all Singapore depositors.
 Hence, $75,000 is also the deposit amount we used in the calculation for average fixed deposit rates.
 This figure is set to rise to $100,000 from 1 April 2024.

 However, different banks or finance companies prefer to use different tenures for their highest fixed deposit promotional rates with some of them preferring odd tenures that are neither 3 or 6 or 12 months tenure (MAS data collection points).
 Through collecting data which consists of the highest fixed deposit rates for each bank or finance company from 3 to 18 months tenure, we can get a more accurate portrayal of the fixed deposit interest rate environment as no data from odd months will be left out.